All too frequently boys and men are encouraged, when injured, to be tough, walk it off or rub some dirt on it.

 Annual wellness exam:

-Although Ben Franklin was speaking on fire safety when he said “An ounce of prevention is worth a pound of cure,” it’s an axiom that works seamlessly for why you should make the annual pilgrimage to your primary care physician.
+Although Ben Franklin was speaking on fire safety when he said “An ounce of prevention is worth a pound of cure,” it’s an axiom that works seamlessly when discussing the annual pilgrimage to a primary care physician.

 Type 2 diabetes assessments & screenings.